Mobile-clogging transition in a Fermi-like model of counterflowing particles: Results

-Thus, it goes into action, the mobility previously defined in order to better explore the some aspects of these phenomena.
-Thus, we look at time evolution of the mobility considering a large number ($t_{\max }=10^{9}$ MC steps) in order of our stop criteria to fail (what does not happen).
+Thus, it goes into action, the mobility defined by Eq. \ref{Eq:mobility}. we can discover what indeed is happening with the system.
+Here we look at time evolution of the mobility considering a large number ($t_{\max }=10^{9}$ MC steps) in order of our stop criterion to fail (what does not happen).
 Basically the mobility arrives a steady state $M_{\infty }$ (stationary mobility).
-We use a criteria to analyze when the system reaches this stationary mobility.
+We use a criterion to analyze when the system reaches this stationary mobility.
 First, we observe the system visually, which corresponds to a qualitative previous analysis.
 Secondly, we take a slope of the stationary mobility by lags of 10$^{3}$MC steps.
-We consider a criteria where when the slope is lesser than (in absolute vale) of $\eta $.
-We use $ \eta =10^{-7}$, and we check these cases with our previous visual analysis.
-After this analysis we analyse the behavior of $M(t)$, for fixed values of density as function of $\alpha $ taking the stationary value for each value.
+When the slope is lesser than (in absolute vale) of $\eta $ we consider that system has reached the stationarity.
+We use $\eta =10^{-7}$, and we check these cases with our previous visual analysis.
+After these considerations we analyze the behavior of $M(t)$, for fixed values of density as function of $\alpha $ taking the stationary value for each value.

 We performed simulations for several values of systems $L$.
 Fig. \ref {Fig:mobility} (a) and (b) show respectively the time evolution of mobility for $L=8$ and $L=256$.
 Here we average the mobility over considerable number of runs: $N_{run}=L^{-1}10^{6}$ runs.
 We can observe that plots are really different.
-So it is interesting to check the stationary mobility for different size systems as function of $\alpha $ which is can observed in \ref {Fig:mobility} (c).
+So it is interesting to check the stationary mobility for different size systems as function of $\alpha $ which is observed in \ref {Fig:mobility} (c).
 We can check that system is deeply sensitive on the size system, but for $L\geq 128$, no numerical differences were observed and Fig. \ref{Fig:mobility} (d) shows the results for $L=256$ considering different densities from $\rho =0.062$ up to 1.
+Coming back to Fig. \ref{Fig:mobility} (c), it is important to mention an anomalous recovering of mobility for large values of $\alpha $, but such distortion only occurs for really small systems, which is not relevant.